cyberFund/chaingear-form/README.md

 Demo: http://188.166.87.208/#/

+## User guide
+You can see the whole guide about using chaingear-form [here](https://github.com/cyberFund/chaingear-form/wiki/Add-project-to-ICO-Radar)

 ## Current fuctionality
 * Currently chaingear-form allows to collect data through multi-page form, which can be accessed [here](http://188.166.87.208/#/add_info).
 After submitting an application, chaingear-form makes an HTTP request to the chaingear-backend which stores an application in MongoDB